 Bear captured in trap, driven away after sighting near Broadmoor United Methodist Church campus

-BATON ROUGE - A bear traipsing around the Baton Rouge area was captured by officials after being sighted near the church campus.
+BATON ROUGE - A bear traipsing around the Baton Rouge area was sedated and relocated by officials after being sighted near Broadmoor United Methodist Church on Friday.

 Thursday, wildlife agents placed a trap down filled with donuts to try and lure the bear for a possible relocation.